 Sunny Afternoon at the Grand Theatre

 Sunny Afternoon, which opened at Wolverhampton Grand Theatre on April 18, is an irresistible musical that tells the captivating tale of how one of Britain’s greatest bands rose to stardom.
 The Kinks are one of the most important and influential British bands of all time, with millions of record sales and countless awards and accolades to their name.
 From their explosive beginnings as part of the 1960s British Beat movement to concept albums, stadium rock and acoustic ballads, The Kinks have left an unimpeachable legacy of classic songs, many of which form the building blocks of popular music as we know it today.
 The band was formed in Muswell Hill, north London, by brothers Ray and Dave Davies, with friend Peter Quaife on bass and drummer with Mick Avory.
 Music history was made when You Really Got Me, written by Ray in their parents’ front room, became a massive hit around the world.
 In Sunny Afternoon we discover how, thanks to a slashed amplifier, they discovered the definitive sound that rocked a nation and inspired garage rock, punk and heavy metal bands, as well as contemporaries such as The Who.
-We experience the raw power of live Kinks performances and witness the band’s beginnings, their barnstorming debut on Top of the Pops, their infamous American tour and their triumphant comeback.
-Featuring iconic songs such as the thrilling You Really Got Me, Waterloo Sunset, Dedicated Follower of Fashion, All Day and All of the Night, a beautiful acapella version of Days, and the climactic Lola, this is a production full of energy and invention.
-With music and lyrics by Ray Davies, book by Joe Penhall and direction by Edward Hall, the exhilarating show features fine musicianship and classic songs that together create a moving portrayal of The Kinks’ amazing journey.
-The large cast includes Ryan O’Donnell as witty, sensitive Ray, Mark Newnham playing great guitar and stealing the show as the flamboyant Dave (literally swinging from a chandelier in one scene), and a touching performance by Lisa Wright as Ray’s lonely wife, Rasa.
-Sunny Afternoon continues at the Grand until Saturday 22 April.
-Tickets are on sale from the Grand Theatre Box Office, online at grandtheatre.co.uk or by calling 01902 42 92 12.
+We experienced the raw power of live Kinks performances and witnessed the band’s beginnings, their barnstorming debut on Top of the Pops, their infamous American tour and their triumphant comeback.
+Featuring iconic songs such as the thrilling You Really Got Me, Waterloo Sunset, Dedicated Follower of Fashion, All Day and All of the Night, a beautiful acapella version of Days, and the climactic Lola, this was a production full of energy and invention.
+With music and lyrics by Ray Davies, book by Joe Penhall and direction by Edward Hall, the exhilarating show featured fine musicianship and classic songs that together created a moving portrayal of The Kinks’ amazing journey.
+The large cast included Ryan O’Donnell as witty, sensitive Ray, Mark Newnham playing great guitar and stealing the show as the flamboyant Dave (literally swinging from a chandelier in one scene), and a touching performance by Lisa Wright as Ray’s lonely wife, Rasa.
 ‘A dazzling production!’ - The Guardian.

 Stiff Little Fingers at the Robin2